When should you buy gold?

 Buyback Guarantee Learn more

-We often hear, “Is now an optimal time to buy gold?”.
+We often get asked, “Is now the best time to buy gold?”.
 Obviously with hindsight, it’s easier to identify periods of time when gold’s value rose the most.

 Given its negative correlation to stocks and the global economy, tracking market trends is one way to gauge the ideal time for gold investments.